The Convenience of Friendship: Real Bond or Just Easy Access?

 What is the Convenience of Friendship?

 A friend of convenience is someone with whom one creates or maintains a relationship for reasons other than emotional connection or common interests.
-Situational circumstances like class, workplace, neighborhood, or similar activity or purpose often lead to these connections.
+Situational circumstances, such as class, workplace, neighborhood, or similar activities or purposes, often lead to these connections.

-These partnerships may not be unfounded but lack the emotional bonding and understanding of deeper friendships.
+These partnerships may not be unfounded, but they lack the emotional bonding and understanding that characterize deeper friendships.
 Friends of convenience may communicate when their paths cross or when it’s convenient for both sides.
-Still, they may need more profound talks and emotional support or spend as much time and effort maintaining the relationship as a meaningful friendship.
+Still, they may need more profound conversations and emotional support, or spend as much time and effort maintaining the relationship as they would a meaningful friendship.

 These connections, such as a work colleague, study partner, or hangout buddy, are often helpful.
-They may fade away once they no longer work or attend school together.
-These friendships must be distinguished from more profound, more significant connections based on emotional support, mutual care, and understanding.
+They may fade away once they are no longer working or attending school together.
+These friendships must be distinguished from more profound and significant connections, based on emotional support, mutual care, and understanding.

 Cultivating friends of convenience is just as important as any other friendship.

 “Convenience doesn’t imply a friendship is somehow less than or inferior,” says the author of Perfectly Hidden Depression, now in its second printing and translated into seven languages.
-She believes they’re context-specific—work, school, or neighborhood extensions.
+She believes they’re context-specific—such as work, school, or neighborhood extensions.
 Situational relationships are valuable and refreshing because we share their experiences and interests.

-Cultivating convenience of friendship is as vital as any other friendship because:
+Cultivating the convenience of friendship is as vital as any other friendship because:

 - They offer friendship and support.